Close Menu

 The grand-prize winning innovation was first widely used by rich Romans and today is indispensable.
 Having hot and cold running water makes nostalgia for the “good old days” seem a bit of a stretch.
 Not having to go “fetch a pail of water” gives kids much more time to play video games uninterrupted.
 I certainly believe this wonderful convenience also results in much better hygiene with the ease and comfort of washing up or bathing indoors with hot water.
 Very few modern conveniences can be considered alongside indoor plumbing as a necessity.

-Question for students (and subscribers): What do you think is the most important bathroom invention?
-Please let us know in the comments section below this article.
+Question for students (and subscribers) to ponder: What do you think is the most important bathroom invention?

 If you liked this article and would like to receive notification of new articles, please feel welcome to subscribe to History and Headlines by liking us on Facebook and becoming one of our patrons!